-- 12. The HOSP members undertook the Inquiry over six evidence gathering meetings between February 2014 and June 2014 and received evidence from a wide variety of organisations to meet the agreed objectives.
-The final Inquiry report and recommendations were agreed at the HOSP meeting on 25 September 2014. - 13.
+- 9. The HOSP members undertook the Inquiry over six evidence gathering meetings between February and June 2014 and received information from a wide variety of organisations to meet the agreed objectives.
+Due to significant breadth and interest from potential witnesses an additional meeting was added to the end of the Inquiry, with the Inquiry recommendations and report agreed at the HOSP meeting on 25 September 2014. - 10.
 During the Inquiry, many of the Panel members also visited a number of homeless providers to see the facilities and services first hand and talk directly to residents and staff about their experiences.
 The Chair of the Panel also attended the GP Forum and Southern Landlord Forum to obtain wider feedback on the issues and challenges being faced by homeless individuals and services.
-These visits were extremely insightful and highlighted the passion and commitment that exists to make a difference to homeless people.
-In addition, those who gave evidence were also invited to comment on the draft final report which received positive feedback from a number of contributors.
+These visits were extremely insightful and highlighted the passion and commitment that exists to make a difference to homeless people. - 11.
+A list of witnesses that provided evidence to the Inquiry is detailed in Appendix 2.
+Members of the Scrutiny Panel would like to thank all those who have assisted with the development of this review.